jakewilliami/FaceDetection.jl/README.md

 ## A Note on running on BSD:

 The default JuliaPlots backend `GR` does not provide binaries for FreeBSD.
-[Here's how you can build it from source.](https://github.com/jheinen/GR.jl/issues/268#issuecomment-584389111)
+[Here's how you can build it from source.](https://github.com/jheinen/GR.jl/issues/268#issuecomment-584389111).
+That said, `StatsPlots` is only a dependency for an example, and not for the main package.

 [code-style-img]: https://img.shields.io/badge/code%20style-blue-4495d1.svg